gonjavi/JavaScriptWeatherApp/README.md

 # JavaScript Weather App

-> This is a weather forecast site using the weather API Open Weather Map, the idea is to search for a specific location displaying the data in Fahrenheit or Celsius. .
+> This is a weather forecast site built using the Open Weather Map API.
+The idea is to search for a specific location using the app, which will then display the data in Fahrenheit or Celsius.

 ![screenshot](./weather.png)